CrossLangNV/DGFISMA_paragraph_detection/README.md

 1) Training data fastText/DeepSegment.

-The training data consists of 3M segments scraped from the EUR-lex website.
+We provide training data consisting of 3M segments scraped from the EUR-lex website.

 (see https://github.com/CrossLangNV/DGFISMA_paragraph_detection/releases/tag/v1.0)

 By selecting the text in between `p`tags of these scraped html's we obtained a collection of sentences that are well segmented.
 As an extra cleaning step, we limited ourself to segments containing more than 2 tokens, less than 1000 characters, and containing at least on alphabetic character.

-The FastText model was trained on 3M segments, and the DeepSegment model on a random subset of 1M segments.
+The fastText model was trained on 3M segments, and the DeepSegment model on a random subset of 1M segments.

-See https://github.com/CrossLangNV/DGFISMA_paragraph_detection/releases/tag/v1.0 for pretrained FastText and DeepSegment models.
+See https://github.com/CrossLangNV/DGFISMA_paragraph_detection/releases/tag/v1.0 for pretrained fastText and DeepSegment models.

 2) Train fastText embeddings: